samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 This rod has a flanged head, and it functions as a magic Mace that grants a +3 bonus to attack rolls and damage rolls made with it.
 The rod has properties associated with six different buttons that are set in a row along the haft.
 It has three other properties as well, detailed below.

-***Buttons.*** You can press one of the following buttons as a Bonus Action; a button’s effect lasts until you push a different button or until you push the same button again, which causes the rod to revert to its normal form:
+***Buttons.*** You can press one of the following buttons as a Bonus Action; a button's effect lasts until you push a different button or until you push the same button again, which causes the rod to revert to its normal form:

-**Button 1.** A fiery blade sprouts from the end opposite the rod’s flanged head.
+**Button 1.** A fiery blade sprouts from the end opposite the rod's flanged head.
 The flames shed [Bright Light](/sources/dnd/free-rules/rules-glossary#BrightLight) in a 40-foot radius and [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) for an additional 40 feet, and the blade functions as a magic Longsword or Shortsword (your choice) that deals an extra 2d6 Fire damage on a hit.

-**Button 2.** The rod’s flanged head folds down and two crescent-shaped blades spring out, transforming the rod into a magic Battleaxe that grants a +3 bonus to attack rolls and damage rolls made with it.
+**Button 2.** The rod's flanged head folds down and two crescent-shaped blades spring out, transforming the rod into a magic Battleaxe that grants a +3 bonus to attack rolls and damage rolls made with it.

-**Button 3.** The rod’s flanged head folds down, a spear point springs from the rod’s tip, and the rod’s handle lengthens into a 6-foot haft, transforming the rod into a magic [Spear](/equipment/14-spear) that grants a +3 bonus to attack rolls and damage rolls made with it.
+**Button 3.** The rod's flanged head folds down, a spear point springs from the rod's tip, and the rod's handle lengthens into a 6-foot haft, transforming the rod into a magic [Spear](/equipment/14-spear) that grants a +3 bonus to attack rolls and damage rolls made with it.

-**Button 4.** The rod transforms into a climbing pole up to 50 feet long (you specify the length), though the rod’s buttons remain within your reach.
+**Button 4.** The rod transforms into a climbing pole up to 50 feet long (you specify the length), though the rod's buttons remain within your reach.
 In surfaces as hard as granite, a spike at the bottom and three hooks at the top anchor the pole.
 Horizontal bars 3 inches long fold out from the sides, 1 foot apart, forming a ladder.
 The pole can bear up to 4,000 pounds.
 More weight or lack of solid anchoring causes the rod to revert to its normal form.

 **Button 5.** The rod transforms into a handheld battering ram and grants its user a +10 bonus to Strength ([Athletics](/sources/dnd/free-rules/playing-the-game#Skills)) checks made to break through doors, barricades, and other barriers.

 **Button 6.** The rod assumes or remains in its normal form and indicates magnetic north.
 (Nothing happens if this function of the rod is used in a location that has no magnetic north.)
 The rod also gives you knowledge of your approximate depth beneath the ground or your height above it.

 ***Drain Life.*** When you hit a creature with a melee attack using the rod, you can force the target to make a DC 17 Constitution saving throw.
 On a failed save, the target takes an extra 4d6 Necrotic damage, and you regain a number of Hit Points equal to half that Necrotic damage.
-Once used, this property can’t be used again until the next dawn.
+Once used, this property can't be used again until the next dawn.

 ***Paralyze.*** When you hit a creature with a melee attack using the rod, you can force the target to make a DC 17 Constitution saving throw.
 On a failed save, the target has the [Paralyzed](/sources/dnd/free-rules/rules-glossary#ParalyzedCondition) condition for 1 minute.
 The target repeats the save at the end of each of its turns, ending the effect on a success.
-Once used, this property can’t be used again until the next dawn.
+Once used, this property can't be used again until the next dawn.

 ***Terrify.*** While holding the rod, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action to force each creature you can see within 30 feet of yourself to make a DC 17 Wisdom saving throw.
 On a failed save, a target has the [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) condition for 1 minute.
 A Frightened target repeats the save at the end of each of its turns, ending the effect on itself on a success.
-Once used, this property can’t be used again until the next dawn.
+Once used, this property can't be used again until the next dawn.

 ### [Rod of Resurrection](/magic-items/5395-rod-of-resurrection)